chardebeer/ShopifyMigrate/README.md

 - Copying products, pages & articles: run `yarn start --products --articles --pages`
 - Just copy everything you can: run `yarn start --all`

-## Issues and bugs
-Create a new issue, or issue a new PR on this repo if you've found an issue and would like it fixed.

 ## License
 MIT.
-Do whatever you like with this stuff ✌️.
+Do whatever you like with this stuff ^-^.